gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_advice.rst

   should allow them to block until the corresponding subprogram body returns."

-A separately supplied PCS that can be used with GNAT when combined with the PolyORB product.
+A separately supplied PCS that can be used with GNAT when combined with the PolyORB product (NB!
+See the note in :ref:`polyORB` regarding the lifetime of this product).

   "The ``Write`` operation on a stream of type ``Params_Stream_Type`` should raise ``Storage_Error`` if it runs out of space trying to